Ivshti/typed-schema/README.md

 # typed-schema

-## Define a typed schema for any object
+## Define a typed schema for any object, without extra dependencies

 ## How to use